Invest in Your Community

 Free | Registration not required

-Enjoy a lively discussion with three Minnesota authors: Kao Kalia Yang, Sheila Packa, and Tashia Hart.
+Enjoy a lively discussion with two Minnesota authors: Kao Kalia Yang and Sheila Packa.
 Moving Words is an opportunity for writers and readers to explore various themes together: the impact of literature in their lives, their connection as fellow Minnesotans, and the lens through which we read.

 Moving Words is a program of The Friends of the Saint Paul Public Library as the Library of Congress-designated Minnesota Center for the Book.
 This program is made possible in part by the State of Minnesota through an appropriation to the Minnesota Department of Education and the generous support of Bernadette and Jeffrey Janisch..